Scotland Yard Twitter and emails hacked

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: London’s Metropolitan Police apologised on Saturday after its Twitter, emails and news pages were targeted by hackers and began pumping out a series of bizarre messages.
+LONDON: London´s Metropolitan Police apologised Saturday after its Twitter, emails and news pages were targeted by hackers and began pumping out a series of bizarre messages.

 “Unauthorised messages appeared on the news section of our website,” it said, as well as on its Twitter feed and emails.